Squares and Gardens around Giant Wild Goose Pagoda

 Tang Ci'en Temple Site Park

-3. Taxi: It costs about CNY 20 from the Xian Railway Station to the Big Wild Goose Pagoda.
+3. Taxi: It costs about CNY 30 from the Xi'an Railway Station to the Giant Wild Goose Pagoda.